What are the current trail conditions?

-Yes, there are quotas in place for both day hike and overnight visits.
+Yes, there are quotas in place for overnight visits.
 By limiting the number of visitors to the wilderness the Forest Service hopes to maintain its pristine environment and wilderness character.
 Quotas typically do not fill during the week or in the winter.
-During summer weekends we recommend planning ahead and applying for a permit in advance so you will be able to enter at your first choice trailhead, and camp at your first choice campsites if staying overnight.
-Some trailheads and campsites fill up weeks in advance.
+During summer weekends we recommend planning ahead and applying for a permit in advance so you will be able to camp at your first choice campsites if staying overnight.
+Some campsites fill up weeks in advance.
 You may apply for a permit 90-days in advance of your trip.

 What’s the weather forecast?

 Click on this link to get the National Weather Service forecast for the central part of the San Gorgonio Wilderness at approximately 9,600’ feet.

 Depending upon the stability of the atmosphere, the lapse rate (change in temperature per 1000 feet of elevation) may vary from 3-5 degrees Fahrenheit.
 A good rule of thumb would be to subtract 4 degrees for each 1000 feet of elevation gained.
 Or add 4 degrees for each 1000 feet elevation lost.
 This can only be used as a guideline, and may vary considerably depending upon local atmospheric conditions.